Sea scallops are a sweet and tender sea food that almost everybody loves. They’re super versatile and can be prepared in so many different ways.

 10. Parmesan and Brown Butter Risotto

 Butter.
 Garlic.
 White wine.
-Parmesan.
+Parmesan cheese.
 Need I say more?
 This risotto smells fantastic and tastes even better.
 The risotto is a very hands-on dish, but the payoff is worth it.
 Add some sautéed greens for a complete meal.

 11. Brown Butter Polenta